sayedfathy/uber-php-sdk/README.md

-# uber-php-sdk
-Just a tiny PHP SDK for API developers

-# usage
+**Usage**

-1. Download and Install
+1. Download and Installing
-2. Start Use it
+2. Authentication

-# Download ans Install
+**Download and Installing**

+Clone the code inside your server directory. require the autoload `require 'client/autoload.php'`